 An obvious but important benefit of having plants in your bathroom is that they look amazing.
 Indoor plants add immense aesthetic appeal to any area and create an extra dimension of style to the design of the room.
 Best of all, you can find a plant that matches any decorating scheme you can imagine.
 From a cozy farmhouse theme to chic and modern decor, a plant can only add to the feel you want for your bathroom.

-Mental and emotional health benefits
+Provide mental and emotional health benefits

 It’s a common belief that having a living thing in every area of your home is good for the soul.
 In fact, studies show that indoor plants are actually incredibly beneficial to your mental and emotional health.
 Plants are therapeutic and help to reduce stress, increase productivity, and even boost your energy.
 People who spend extended amounts of time caring for plants tend to have higher levels of joy, healthier relationships, as well as better memory and concentration.